evilncrazy/vake/README.md

 vake: 4 errors or warnings.
 Run vake?
 [Y/n]
 ```

-Upon running vake after make is completed, you are prompted for a vim ex command.
+If you run vake, you will be prompted for a vim ex command for each error or warning.

 ```shell
 <Enter> to edit. 'q' to skip.